KartikKannapur/kartikkannapur.github.io/learn.md

 - How to Win a Data Science Competition: Learn from Top Kagglers by National Research University Higher School of Economics on Coursera ::: Week 2 - Visualization

-- The Elements of Statistical Learning Book by Jerome H. Friedman, Robert Tibshirani, and Trevor Hastie - Page 47 of 764 - 2.8 Classes of Restricted Estimators
+- The Elements of Statistical Learning Book by Jerome H. Friedman, Robert Tibshirani, and Trevor Hastie - Page 66 of 764 - Regression
 -----

 ### To be continued ...